-In the event that previously unidentified Aboriginal objects are discovered throughout the life of Wambo in locations outside of the extent of the approved AHIPs (i.e. #2222, #C0001474 and #C0002000 or other relevant approved AHIP[s]), the following procedures (in consideration of the NP&W Act) will be implemented:
+In the event that previously unidentified Aboriginal objects are discovered throughout the life of Wambo in locations outside of the extent of the approved AHIPs (i.e. #2222, #C0001474, #C0002000 and #C0003213 or other relevant approved AHIP[s]), the following procedures (in consideration of the NP&W Act) will be implemented:

 - 1. All works will cease immediately in the area to prevent any potential or further impacts to the Aboriginal object(s). - 2.
 Notify the WCPL Environment and Community Manager (or relevant equivalent) immediately.
-The Environment and Community Manager (or relevant equivalent) will assess whether works can continue in the area with safeguards in place (e.g. temporary fencing and signage) to ensure that impacts do not occur to the identified heritage evidence. - 3.
-A suitably qualified archaeologist will (in consultation with attending RAPs, when the object is determined to be of Aboriginal origin5) determine the nature, extent and significance of the object(s). - 4.
-The suitably qualified archaeologist would prepare an Aboriginal Site Recording Form for the newly identified site and submit to the OEH for registration on the OEH AHIMS register.
-The WCPL Aboriginal Heritage Site Database will be updated as needed.
+The Environment and Community Manager (or relevant equivalent) will assess whether works can continue in the area with safeguards in place (e.g. temporary fencing and signage) to ensure that impacts do not occur to the identified heritage evidence.